Envelope Encryption

 • Using static IP addresses ensures you don’t need to make any client-facing changes or update DNS records as you modify or replace endpoints.

-• allows you to bring your own IP addresses (BYOIP) and use them as a fixed entry point to the application endpoints
+• allows you to bring your own IP addresses (BYOIP) and use them as a fixed entry point to the application endpoints.

-• Global Accelerator allocates two static IPv4 addresses serviced by independent network zones which isolated units with their own set of physical infrastructure and service IP addresses from a unique IP subnet.
+• Global Accelerator allocates two static IPv4 addresses serviced by independent network zones which are isolated units with their own set of physical infrastructure and service IP addresses from a unique IP subnet.
 If one IP address from a network zone becomes unavailable, due to network disruptions or IP address blocking by certain client networks, the client applications can retry using the healthy static IP address from the other isolated network zone.

 • continuously monitors the health of the application endpoints by using TCP, HTTP, and HTTPS health checks.